7 Ways to Keep Developing as a Teacher

 Wherever we work, there comes a time when we feel ourselves getting comfortable.
-No longer a ‘newbie’, we know we’re pretty good at what we do, and that can be a dangerous time in our career.
-Rather than slacking off once you’ve got the basics down, this is the time to up your game and keep on improving.
-Even if you don’t want to chase promotions or move up the career ladder, there are always new things to learn and ways to improve yourself.
-Read this article for tips on how to continue your professional development as a TEFL teacher.
+No longer a ‘newbie’, we know we’re pretty good at what we do.
+This can be a dangerous time in our career.
+Will you start to slack off?
+No!
+This is the time to up your game and keep on improving.
+Even if you don’t want to chase promotions and move up the career ladder, there are always new things to learn and ways to improve yourself.
+Check out these 7 ways to keep developing as a teacher.

 No matter how long you’ve been in the teaching game, there are always new things to learn, and they can come from surprising places.
 Observing a newbie teacher to help them improve might seem like it’s just for their benefit, but doing this can benefit you too.
 Perhaps they’ll demonstrate a game you’ve never used before or remind you of something you used to do all the time but haven’t done recently.
 You can also learn things from your students – maybe they’ll tell you about something another teacher did in class or ask for lessons on topics they’d like you to include.
 Opportunities to learn and diversify are all around you, so always be open to new ideas.